 Every receipt, put-away, transfer and count in Inventory has a shadow: the value that must move in the ledger at the same moment.
 When the two agree, nobody notices Inventory exists.
 When they don't, the month doesn't close.
 This is Inventory's home base, learn the moves animated, rescue the stuck ones, track what 26C changes, drill the traps.

-Transfer order frozen in Shipped, interfaces that never picked up, orders that vanish between fulfillment lines, flash-card triage with root causes, fix steps and the SQL to prove it.
+Transfer order frozen in Shipped, interfaces that never picked up, orders that vanish between fulfillment lines, one card per error with root causes, fix steps and the SQL to prove it.

 The 26C deck opens already filtered to Inventory Management features, enablement flags, scale badges, your read/priority tracking on every card.